-So now that you are revved up to succeed as an online trainer, it’s time to look at a few negatives.
+So now that you are revved up to succeed as part of the personal trainers online, it’s time to look at a few negatives.
 Because, yes, things could go wrong.
 And so it’s best to have the knowledge to look out for a number of pitfalls.

 So what is it that you should know?